slack-samples/deno-github-functions/README.md

 we recommend creating your GitHub OAuth App using an organization account so all collaborators can access the same account.

-Local development does not encounter this issue, as each developer will have their own local app and can individually add their own external authentication tokens.
+Local development does not require a shared account, as each developer will have their own local app and can individually add their own external authentication tokens.